-Because of the volume and sensitive nature of the data likely to be collected by the COVID-19 Application, data protection and cybersecurity concerns should be of paramount concern to the UK government when contemplating its implementation.
-The processing of personal data through the COVID-19 Application will need to comply with the core data protection principles set out in Article 5 of the GDPR.
-The European Commission has advised public health authorities to abide by EU legal principles (especially the principle of data minimization) when processing personal data for COVID-19-related purposes, calling for a harmonized approach when employing mobile applications to combat the pandemic to ensure that technological tools can interoperate across the EU.
-The European Data Protection Board has announced that its "technology expert subgroup" is heading subgroups to produce guidance on key aspects of data processing (including for geolocation and tracing tools) as countries use data processing to fight against COVID-19.
+Because of the volume and sensitive nature of the data likely to be collected by the COVID-19 application, data protection and cybersecurity concerns should be of paramount concern to the U.K. government.
+The processing of personal data through the COVID-19 application will need to comply with the core data protection principles set out in Article 5 of the GDPR.

+The European Commission has advised public health authorities to abide by European Union legal principles (especially the principle of data minimization) when processing personal data for COVID-19-related purposes, calling for a harmonized approach when employing mobile applications to combat the pandemic to ensure that technological tools can interoperate across the EU.
+The European Data Protection Board has announced that its technology expert subgroup is heading subgroups to produce guidance on key aspects of data processing (including for geolocation and tracing tools) as countries use data processing to fight against COVID-19.